 By qualified Aromatherapist - Alissa Geddes

 We all want the very best for our precious children and creating a healthy and happy environment is an important part of wellbeing.
-Aromatherapy helps to enhance the mood of the whole family and creates comfort and relaxation towards the end of a busy day.
+There's so much information available when it comes to what is best for our children, and it can be incredibly overwhelming and difficult to know what to trust.
+When it comes to essential oils and aromatherapy, we've put together a guide on how to use essential oils safely with your children.
+Aromatherapy can be really beneficial to your wellbeing, as it helps to enhance the mood of the whole family and creates comfort and relaxation towards the end of a busy day.

-Essential oils are considered too strong for use on baby’s skin and a little overwhelming on their developing systems.
-We can still use aromatherapy in the form of tea and in a diffuser.
+Essential oils are considered too strong for use on baby’s skin and can be a little overwhelming on their developing systems, however, we can still use aromatherapy in the form of tea and in a diffuser.

 Children love aromatherapy and will make it abundantly clear which oils they like the best.
 Use a low dilution of 1% when applying to your child’s skin.
 Stick to the gentler essential oils such as Lavender, Rose, Mandarin, Sandalwood, Chamomile, Spearmint, Lemon, Orange, Lemon Myrtle and Neroli.